-- Green Link LED indicates good network connection. - Orange Activity LED flashes for network activity indication.
+- Green Link LED indicates good network connection. - Orange Activity LED flashes to indicate network activity.

 Connect Alarm I/O

 The camera supports one alarm input and one relay output for alarm application.
 Refer to section Connectors for pin definitions.

 NOTE!
 Do NOT connect an external power supply to the alarm I/O connector of the IP camera.